viamrobotics/docs/docs/program/apis/robot.md

 {{% /tab %}}
 {{< /tabs >}}

-Once you have instantiated the robot client, you can run any of the [Robot API methods](#api) against the `robot` object to communicate with your smart machine.
+Once you have instantiated the robot client, you can run any of the [robot API methods](#api) against the `robot` object to communicate with your smart machine.

 ### Configure a timeout